codepath/android_guides/Google-Maps-Fragment-Guide.md

 <img src="https://i.imgur.com/XOpvoci.png" width="650" alt="FixDisplay" />

-* If you are prompted to update Google Play Services, you are probably not running an AVD emulator with Google Play support:
+* You may be prompted to update your Google Play Services.
+If you are running an AVD emulator that supports Google Play, you will be asked to sign-in with a Google account.
+If you do not see any window launching, then chances are you not using an emulator with Google Play support.

 <img src="https://imgur.com/zoY1t32.png">

-Look to see if there is a Google Play icon in your emulator.
-If there is not, make sure to install an AVD emulator with Google Play support.

 ## Enabling Location on Emulator